simoncblyth/opticks/notes/issues/ok_less_SA_more_AB.rst

     epsilon:ana blyth$

-How the find the geometry with those borders ?
+How to find the geometry with those borders ?
 --------------------------------------------------

 Trace backwards. boundary comes from instanceIdentity.z::